adc-connect/adcc/docs/calculations.rst

    triplets = adcc.adc2(singlets.matrix, n_triplets=5)

-This will perform both an ADC(2) calculation for 3 singlets as well as 5 triplets on top of the HF reference in ``scfres`` by using the ADC(2) matrix stored in the ``singlets.matrix`` attribute of the :class:`adcc.ExcitedStates` class returned by the first :func:`adcc.adc2` call, along with its its precomputed intermediates.
+This will perform both an ADC(2) calculation for 3 singlets and 5 triplets on top of the HF reference in ``scfres`` by using the ADC(2) matrix stored in the ``singlets.matrix`` attribute of the :class:`adcc.ExcitedStates` class returned by the first :func:`adcc.adc2` call, along with its precomputed intermediates.

 If the ADC method is to be varied between the first and the second run, one may at least reuse the